 Yes, you CAN get efficient, secure windows on a budget. 

 Windows provide much more than just a good view.
-They can enhance the design of a home, help maintain indoor temperatures and even save you a lot of money on your power bill.
+They can enhance the design of a home, help maintain indoor temperatures and help save on your power bill.

-On the other hand, failing to replace old windows can lead to air and moisture leaks, fading furniture, noise intrusion, and overuse of heating or air conditioning.
+On the other hand, keeping old windows can leave you with air and moisture leaks, fading furniture, noise intrusion, and overuse of heating or cooling.

-If you face any of these problems in your home, it’s high time to update your windows.
-But with all the options available, it can be hard to decide what will best suit your needs.
+If you face any of these problems in your home, it’s time to update your windows.
+But with all the options available, it can be hard to decide what best suits your needs.
 To narrow down your options, start by figuring out what your home needs and how much you can spend.

-Windows can be expensive to replace and install—but windows like those from Weatherbeater® don’t sacrifice quality for price.
+Windows can be expensive to replace and install—but Sears replacement windows don’t sacrifice quality for price.

-If the price still seems intimidating, don’t worry: An investment in new windows typically pays off.
-Chances are it will not only reduce your energy bill every month, but it can also increase the value of your home.
+If the price still seems intimidating, don’t worry: An investment in new windows typically pays off by reducing your energy bills and increasing the value of your home.

 New windows can provide invaluable security and peace of mind.
-Laminated glass windows, designed like car windows, prevent objects from completely breaking the glass and shattering inside your home.
+Laminated glass windows prevent windows from shattering.

-By installing Energy Star-certified windows, you can lower your home energy bills by an average of 12% and claim federal tax credits, according to the EPA.
-You can also lower your carbon footprint, reduce greenhouse gas emissions and help save the world, one window at a time.
+By installing ENERGY STAR-certified windows, you can lower your home energy bills by an average of 12 percent, according to the EPA.
+You can also lower your carbon footprint and reduce greenhouse gas emissions.